 The first thing you will have to know is how close your camera’s lens will allow you to get to your subject.
 Some lenses will allow you to get within inches of your fish and others will require you to stay several feet away.

-Get Enough Lighting
+2. Get Enough Lighting

-Next, you will have to provide sufficient lighting in the tank so that your fishes will show up on film.
+Next, you will have to provide sufficient lighting in the fish tank so that your fishes will show up on film.
 There are a couple of ways to do this.
 You could change the ISO settings on your camera, which means it is very sensitive to light and will capture an acceptable image in very low light, or supplement the existing light on the tank so that it will be bright enough.

 Often, the light meters in cameras will tell you that the light level is low and that you need to use flash.
 There are special flash techniques which are used to photograph fish and they are beyond the scope of this article.